START COUNTING

 Fats

 Fat gets a bad rap.
-Nobody wants extra body fat so some people assume they shouldn't eat any fat.
+Nobody wants extra body fat so many people assume they shouldn't eat any fat.
 Unfortunately, that's not the entire truth.
 Fats are essential for the formation of cell membranes, and they play a role in absorbing fat-soluble vitamins (A, D, E, and K).
 Furthermore, healthy fats, especially omega-3 and omega-6 fatty acids, are crucial for brain health, hormone production, and reducing inflammation.
 BUT, don't overdo it on the fat because too much fat, gets easily stored as fat.
 We'll try to find a happy medium between enough fat to keep you healthy, but not too much that you gain unwanted weight.

 Most experts agree fats should be about 20-30% of your caloric intake.
 There are several ways to calculate your macros, but in this article, we are going to use your weight and multiplication factors.